sundflux/spell/README.md

 Git has been init in the directory `<project-path>` but you need to specify your remote before you can push.

 More documentation on the template can be found at the [druidfi/d8-template](https://github.com/druidfi/d8-template) repository.

+## Other information

+This project is found from the Packagist: https://packagist.org/packages/druidfi/spell